 IES further adheres to the UNEG Ethical Guidelines for Evaluation, revised in June 2020.
 The guidelines aim to support UN entity leaders and governing bodies as well as those organizing and conducting evaluations for the UN to ensure that an ethical lens informs day to day evaluation practice.

-The Organization for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) Network on Development Evaluation (Evalnet) revisited the definitions and use of the OECD DAC evaluation criteria in 2019.
-The definitions were adapted for relevance, effectiveness, efficiency, impact and sustainability and one new criterion on coherence was added.
-UNEG is currently developing a dedicated guidance document.
+The Organization for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) Network on Development Evaluation (Evalnet) has revisited the OECD DAC evaluation criteria (relevance, coherence, effectiveness, efficiency, impact and sustainability) and published new Guidance on Applying Evaluation Criteria Thoughtfully.
+The guidance explains the definitions and concepts of each criterion, provides concrete ideas for using them, as well as captures current thinking and best practices in evaluation.

 Following best practices within the UN system, UNODC further volunteered to undergo an OECD-DAC-UNEG Professional Peer Review in 2016, where UNODC's maturity on terms of evaluation was assessed.
 The OECD-DAC Network on Development Evaluation (EvalNet) and UNEG maintain a Joint Task Force to support professional Peer Reviews (PRs) of the evaluation functions of UN organizations.
 Final Peer Review Report; Links: UNEG Framework for Peer Reviews.